What Is a Network Administrator? A Career Guide

 Describe a network challenge that you’ve faced and how you overcame it.

 Preparing for IT interviews: IT jobs are highly technical, so an interviewer will probably ask you a combination of technical questions and personal behavioural questions.
-Prepare professional stories of how you’ve worked through networking solutions, of your successes, or of when things didn’t go so well (and what you did about it).
+Have answers ready for both.
+Prepare professional stories of how you’ve worked through networking solutions, your successes, or when things didn’t go so well (and what you did about it).
 Practise explaining networking processes out loud.
-It’ll help you feel prepared and show employers that you’re serious about the job.
+It’ll help you feel prepared and show employers you’re serious about the job.

 Network administrators are crucial to any organisation that uses computers.
-As a network administrator, you’ll be a key part of making sure employees have access to the networks they need while keeping unauthorised players out of the picture.
-You can get started learning the basics of IT work with the Google IT Support Professional Certificate.
+You can get started learning the basics of IT work with the Google IT Support Professional Certificate available on Coursera.
+With this certificate, you will be introduced to day-to-day IT support tools and knowledge, commonly used software systems such as Linux, and gain job-ready skills that can help you land your first position.

-Gain hands-on experience with day-to-day IT support tools and knowledge.
-This program is designed to help individuals with no previous experience find their first job in IT, all at their own pace.
-Upon completion, gain a Professional Certificate to include in your resume, CV, or LinkedIn profile.

 Editorial Team